-- Individual workstations in the classroom

-- Individual and whole class visual resources

-- Coloured overlay resources to reduce visual stress

-- Coloured papered books to reduce visual stress

-- Engaging classroom displays

-- iPads to support children with visual needs

-- Sensory Circuits
+- Individual workstations in the classroom. - Individual and whole class visual resources. - Coloured overlay resources to reduce visual stress. - Coloured papered books to reduce visual stress. - Engaging classroom displays. - iPads to support children with visual needs. - Sensory Circuits

-- Occupational Therapy resources such as pencil grips, wobble cushions, weighted cushions, easy-grip scissors and handwriting slopes
+- Occupational Therapy resources such as pencil grips, wobble cushions, weighted cushions, easy-grip scissors and handwriting slopes.

-- Access to disabled toilets
+- Access to disabled toilets.

-- Outside learning areas that offer Sensory opportunities
+- Outside learning areas that offer Sensory opportunities.

-- Forest Schools
+- Forest Schools.

-- Sensory Rooms
+- Sensory Rooms.

-- Calming nurture spaces
+- Calming nurture spaces.

-- EVAC chairs
+- EVAC chairs.

-- A federation mini-bus to transport our children on school day trips
+- A federation mini-bus to transport our children on school day trips.

-Our St Mary Magdalene campuses offer full access in all areas for wheelchair users.
+Our St Mary Magdalene sites offer full access in all areas for wheelchair users.
 We have numerous disabled toilets and a disability bathroom with a mobility hoist for toileting.
 Our buildings are serviced by a lift.